Skip to Content

 Expert Tips:

-• Use fresh vegetables and herbs to prepare the classic summer salad.
+• Fresh is best.
+Prioritize using fresh vegetables and herbs to prepare the classic summer salad.

-• Consider peeling the cucumbers and scooping out the seeds and soft center if using English cucumbers.
+• Prepare the cucumbers.
+Consider peeling the cucumbers and scooping out the seeds if using English cucumbers.

 Nutrition